7 Do’s and Don’ts for Working with a Recruiter in Your Job Search

 How We Operate

 Do: Understand that we work for the client, not the candidate.
-In other words, employers approach us with a position they need filled, and it is our job to find an exceptional talent pool for them to choose from.
-As much as we would like to help everyone, we can only help you if we have an open position with one of our clients that matches your background.
-However, if we have a role for which you are a good fit, you could be in luck!
+In other words, employers approach us with a position they need filled, and it is our job to find an exceptional talent pool that meets their expectations.
+From there, it is up to the client to select who would fit the role best.

 Don’t: Take it personally if you do not hear from us immediately regarding a position.
-It may be that your background does not match the requirements for any of our current open positions, but we may have an appropriate position for you in the future.
+Even if your background does not match the requirements for our current open positions, we may have an appropriate position for you in the future.
+As much as we would like to help everyone, we can only assist you if a job opening with one of our clients matches your background.

 Constructing your Resume

-Do: Make sure your resume is clear and concise, and that all relevant information is presented in an easy to read format.
+Do: Make sure your resume is clear and concise, and that all relevant information is presented in an easy-to-read format.
 Another tip is to include numbers, such as dollar amounts demonstrating increased revenue, or how many people you manage.
 Having concrete facts helps us market your background and skillset to the employer.

 Don’t: Lie on your resume.
 If you get far enough into the process, it is likely that your education or experience will need to be verified.
 It is in your best interest to keep your resume truthful.
 If you are lying right out of the gate, it is possible you do not have the skills necessary to successfully perform the job.
-On that note, be straightforward about your current compensation, as the employer will find out eventually if you embellished the amount.

 Importance of Honesty

 Do: Be honest and open with your recruiter.
 Know what you want and make up your mind.
 Does the job meet your expectations in salary and location?
 Are you really willing to move across the country?
-Make sure you are serious about the position by asking the right questions to avoid a last minute change of heart.
+Make sure you are serious about the position by asking the right questions to avoid a last-minute change of heart.
 Voice any concerns early on so they can be addressed.
 As a recruiter, we are here to help you and are counting on you to stick to your commitment and see it through.

 Don’t: Let it get to the final stages of the interview process if you are not actually considering the job.
-It is a waste of everyone’s time if you are not serious about the position, and it could jeopardize your chances of being considered by this recruiter or employer in the future, especially in smaller industries where everyone knows each other.
+It is a waste of everyone’s time if you are not serious about the position, and it could jeopardize your chances of being considered by this recruiter or employer in the future – especially in smaller industries where everyone knows each other.

 Make Yourself Available